- Change of mind from shareholder value to stakeholder management at top international companies

 Stakeholder management does not only benefit economic players.
 The concept offers concrete strategic added value for companies and thus also for shareholders:

-- If managing directors involve important stakeholders in the corporate strategy, they experience faster acceptance for new projects or important changes of course.
+- If managing directors or board members involve important stakeholders in the corporate strategy, they experience faster acceptance for new projects or important changes of course.

 - “The customer is king”; and also the employee and the supplier and society: If companies know what their stakeholders really want and can meet the requirements, this inevitably leads to success and company growth: win-win for everyone.